Sustainable living: Sustainable building materials

-and also it is one of the most important factor of sustainable lifestyle.
+and also it is one of the most important factors of sustainable lifestyle.

 Power

 Sustainable urban design and innovation: Photovoltaic ombrière SUDI is an autonomous and mobile station that replenishes energy for electric vehicles using solar energy.

 As mentioned under Shelter, some sustainable households may choose to produce their own renewable energy, while others may choose to purchase it through the grid from a power company that harnesses sustainable sources (also mentioned previously are the methods of metering the production and consumption of electricity in a household).
 Purchasing sustainable energy, however, may simply not be possible in some locations due to its limited availability.
 6 out of the 50 states in the US do not offer green energy, for example.
 For those that do, its consumers typically buy a fixed amount or a percentage of their monthly consumption from a company of their choice and the bought green energy is fed into the entire national grid.
 Technically, in this case, the green energy is not being fed directly to the household that buys it.
 In this case, it is possible that the amount of green electricity that the buying household receives is a small fraction of their total incoming electricity.
 This may or may not depend on the amount being purchased.
 The purpose of buying green electricity is to support their utility's effort in producing sustainable energy.
 Producing sustainable energy on an individual household or community basis is much more flexible, but can still be limited in the richness of the sources that the location may afford (some locations may not be rich in renewable energy sources while others may have an abundance of it).

 When generating renewable energy and feeding it back into the grid (in participating countries such as the US and Germany), producing households are typically paid at least the full standard electricity rate by their utility and are also given separate renewable energy credits that they can then sell to their utility, additionally (utilities are interested in buying these renewable energy credits because it allows them to claim that they produce renewable energy).
 In some special cases, producing households may be paid up to four times the standard electricity rate, but this is not common.